Dessa Rose: Historical context

 The book is based on two historical incidents.
-In 1829 a pregnant slave woman led a revolt against slave traders, and in 1830 a white woman had a habit of taking in runaway slaves.
+In the year 1829 in Kentucky, a pregnant slave woman led a revolt against slave traders.
+She was captured and sentenced to be executed, but only after the birth of her child.
+The following year in North Carolina, a white woman had reportedly been giving refuge to runaway slaves.
 The book combines the two stories, with the two women meeting and participating in a plan to free the runaways.

-The novel was written as a response to William Styron's The Confessions of Nat Turner.
+Dessa Rose was written as a response to William Styron's 1968 novel The Confessions of Nat Turner.
 The white man assuming the voice of an African-American man enraged the black community.
-In Dessa Rose, Sherley Anne Williams, a black woman takes the voice of a white woman.
+In Dessa Rose, the author Sherley Anne Williams, a black woman, takes the voice of a white woman.
+Dessa Rose alternatively defines freedom and agency from a female character's perspective, using distinct literary techniques.
+Williams broke free of traditional stereotypes attached to this specific genre of slave narratives and showcased a new kind of multidimensional set of characters.